zoltankovacs/-aquap2_course_Japan2025/README.md

 ### Additional Files
 * Please also download the folder [`AdditionalFiles`](https://drive.google.com/drive/folders/1-GfbGGCTuo_fLOw9lbnr6byBMifuUM6q?usp=sharing) (from Google Drive).
-* It contains a presentation (in PPTX and PDF) with some key-elements of the graphics produced with the code of this course, and some scientific literature that you might consider.
+* It contains a presentation (in PPTX and PDF) with some key-elements of the graphics produced with the code of this course, and some scientific literature that you might consider reading.

 ---